Piazza Dante, Grosseto: Canapone

+The statue of Leopold II of Tuscany, known as Canapone, is a white marble monument sculpted by Luigi Magi in 1846 and located at the center of the square.
+Depicted in the style of an ancient Roman, the Grand Duke supports an allegorical figure of the Maremma holding a dead child—symbolizing the region's past suffering—while extending his other hand toward a joyful boy, representing future generations.
+Beneath his foot lies a snake, symbolizing malaria, attacked also by a griffin, the emblem of Grosseto.
+The monument is an allegory of Leopold II's role in the reclamation and regeneration of the Maremma through health and land reforms.

 Colonna dei Bandi

 The Colonna dei Bandi (lit.
 'Column of notices') is an ancient Roman column located in the northern side of the square, on the right of the cathedral.
 Its presence in the piazza is attested to 1617, and confirmed in later records until 1832, and was used as the public spot to post municipal notices (bandi).
 The original column was removed in 1846 with the square's renovation and went lost.
 The current monument – a 2nd century AD column found in Rusellae in 1863 – was placed on the same site in 1966, during the celebration of the bicentenary of the establishment of the Province of Grosseto.